khulnasoft/tracker/docs/contributing/guidelines.md

 ## Style Guide for Contributors

-For those willing to contribute to Tracee, this repository has code formatting guidelines being enforced.
+For those willing to contribute to Tracker, this repository has code formatting guidelines being enforced.
 It is recommended that, before committing your changes, you run the following command: